 Easy Vegan Pear and Walnut Brownies

-How to Make Vegan Pear and Walnut Brownies.
+How to make vegan Pear and Walnut Brownies.
 Possibly the most perfect of all the ways to indulge in Theobroma Cacao.
 I have never met a brownies that I don’t like yet, but I do tend to stick with traditional recipes.
 This one is a little different to my usual type of Brownie, utilising fruit that I had leftover in the fruit bowl, going a little bit sad and wrinkly (aren’t we all?), and walnuts, which are my favourite nut to stir into a brownie!
-Read on for more about my Easy Vegan Pear and Walnut Brownie recipe.

 The chocolate hit in a well-made brownie is so strong it can feel like you’ve just downed three double espressos in less than 10 seconds flat.
 And there’s the non-prep side of things.
 It takes no time at all to whip up a batch of brownies and even less time to devour them.